 Fig. 3 above shows an example of the included church directory that church members can have at their fingertips when using IconCMO.
 When a mobile device is used the church directory goes from a two column to a one column directory, making navigation easier for mobile users.
 This will be seen in the up coming screen shots.

-Part II (Mobile Section).
-Let’s turn our focus to what the mobile parishioner’s solution will look like when viewing from a much smaller screen – like an Android phone.
+Let’s turn our focus to what the mobile church member portal will look like when viewing from a much smaller screen – like an Android phone.
 Below you will see two screen shots showing this — Fig. 4 and 5.
 These were taken from an actual phone and depict the same information as above, but on a smaller screen that typically has less room for navigation and displayable data.

 Above in Fig. 4 you see the screen shot of the actual navigation menu (illustrated by the black bubble) on a mobile device by using the square with lines in the upper right hand corner.
 Otherwise the navigation menu disappears so the user can see the data for their family, like the following screen shot — Fig. 5.